A Manifold Perspective on the Statistical Generalization of Graph Neural Networks: Generalization analysis of GNNs based on manifolds

 We study the statistical generalization of GNNs from a manifold perspective.
 We consider graphs sampled from manifolds and prove that GNNs could effectively generalize to unseen data from the manifolds when the number of sampled points is large enough and the filter functions are continuous in the spectral domain.
 We verify our theoretical results on both synthetic and real-world datasets.
 The impact of this paper is to show a better understanding of GNN generalization capabilities from a spectral perspective relying on a continuous model.
 Our work also motivates the practical design of large-scale GNNs.
 Specifically, in order to achieve a better generalization, it is essential to restrict the discriminability of GNNs by putting assumptions on the spectral continuity of the filter functions in the GNNs.
-For future work, we will study the generalization of GNNs in more settings include transductive learning and out-of-distribution generalization.
-We are also willing to look into more application scenarios to fully utilize our theory on more complex and general manifold models.
-We will consider a better explanation and exploration deep into the overfitting regime of node classification, which is of great interest where the figures show that our proposed generalization upper bounds fit the rate.